-Apple’s next MacOS update, called Big Sur, finally moves away from version 10 after nearly 20 years.
-MacOS 11 is understandably one of the biggest updates yet, boasting a visual overhaul, new notifications, a faster Safari experience, and an upgraded Messages app.
+Apple’s latest MacOS update, called Big Sur, finally moves away from version 10 after nearly 20 years.
+MacOS 11 is one of the biggest updates yet, boasting a visual overhaul, new notifications, a faster Safari experience, and an upgraded Messages app.
 It also begins Apple’s transition away from Intel CPUs.

 Step 1: Check your Mac’s compatibility